kabitagorain/sd/readme.md

 - `media` dir ready to serve all file will be uploaded by customer
 - `templates` dir serving all HTML and txt templates files for `email` and `frontend`.

-## Caching and Logging
+## Caching, Message Queue and Logging
-- Currently system serving filebasecache from `cache` dir of the root.
-Recomended to use redis cache if suporting resources avialable.
+- ~~Currently system serving filebasecache from `cache` dir of the root.
+Recomended to use redis cache if suporting resources avialable.~~
+- Local Redis are implemented for `cache` and `email queue` which can be served from local redis of `CloudPanel`.
 - System logging can be found in the `logs` dir of the root.

 ## Additional Resources